-The CoSo Framework identifies the following five components of the Internal Control System, which all share the three objectives of operational efficiency (management control), adequacy of reporting (administrative-accounting control), and compliance: (a) Control environment; (b) Risk assessment; (c) Control activities; (d) Information and communications; (e) Monitoring.
+Based on the CoSo Framework the following five components comprise the Internal Control System : (a) control environment ; (b) risk assessment; (c) control activities; (d) information and communication; (e) monitoring.

 ICRMS planning activities are coordinated in keeping with the assessment of the risk level compatible with the issuer's strategic objectives, including with a view to the medium/long-term sustainability of its operations.